Frequently Asked Questions

 Yes, through informal resolution.
 When appropriate, and requested by the parties, a formal complaint may be resolved through informal resolution.
 Informal resolution is a voluntary, collaborative process intended to assist parties in finding a resolution to a report of misconduct.

-During informal resolution the parties may reach an agreement that may include disciplinary measures agreed to by a respondent.
+During informal resolution the parties may reach an agreement that may include sanctions agreed to by a respondent.
 The parties are not required to reach an agreement and the parties may stop informal resolution at any time prior to reaching an agreement and continue with the investigation and hearing process.
 Likewise, the parties may request to begin informal resolution at any time prior to a decision of the HSMB hearing panel.

 Who determines the outcome of the investigation and hearing process?